CortopiaStudios/GORN2-Mod-Kit/README.md

 ### Custom scripts
 Custom scripts cannot be exported in mods.
 Instead we recommend using the various behaviour tree components that exist in the project to create complex behaviors.
 Also, the different "reactive"-components can be used to hook up properties between objects to create custom behaviors.

+## Examples
+There are a couple of example "mods" in the project under Assets/Examples/.
+Most of the examples contain a README-file describing details of how the mod can be exported and what is possible to do.

+Various guideline documents are also included under the folder Assets/Guidelines/.

 ## Referencing core game assets inside a mod

 ## Physics materials